ribeirorod/ml_pipeline/README.md

 ## Usage

+python3 -m venv YOURVENV
+source YOURVENV/bin/activate
+pip install -r requirements.txt

+Assumptions:
-Data has been previously adjusted so the target is the last column
+- Data has been previously adjusted so the target is the last column

 * Classifier (
     FilePath:str,